 First, if the sin has been against another person individually, amendment must be addressed to that person.

 When David committed adultery with Bathsheba, it is absurd to conclude that his confession to Nathan, “I have sinned against Jehovah” (2 Sam.
 12:13), would have exhausted the scope of his repentance.
-Had he no responsibility to acknowledge the wrong to Bathsheba, his partner in adultery?
+Who would claim he had no responsibility to acknowledge the wrong to Bathsheba, his partner in adultery?

 Much less, even, is it the case that one may secretly repent of a sin, and subsequently, deny that the transgression ever was committed!
 Strange indeed is the meaning of repentance in such a person’s spiritual lexicon.

-One is not permitted to enjoy the fruit of his crime.
-Of course it is always possible that the victim of the abuse might “forgive” the debt (Mt.
+We are not permitted to enjoy the fruit of our crimes.
+Of course, it is always possible that a victim of abuse might “forgive” the debt (Mt.
 18:27), but the sinner must never take that for granted.
-One must never reason, “Because I cannot repair all my sins, I will make no attempt to remedy any of them.”
+We must never reason, “Because I cannot repair all my sins, I will make no attempt to remedy any of them.”